BYLAWS

 The Club may affiliate with other organizations of like purpose in a manner determined by the Board of Directors.

-SECTION A – Annual Meeting – The annual meeting of the membership of the Club shall be held on the second Tuesday in January each year, unless there is an unforeseen circumstance, at the principal meeting place of the Club for the purpose of electing the officers and directors of the Club and for the transaction of such business as may come before the meeting.
+SECTION A – Annual Meeting – The annual meeting of the membership of the Club shall be held on the second Tuesday in January each year, unless there is an unforeseen circumstance, at a physical location to be determined by the Board and/or electronically, for the purpose of electing the officers and directors of the Club and for the transaction of such business as may come before the meeting.
 If there should be an unforeseen circumstance, the meeting will be scheduled as close to this date as possible.

-SECTION B – Regular Meetings – There shall be monthly meetings of the Club at which time reports of the Committees shall be made and an opportunity shall be provided for discussion by the members of policies and activities of the Club.
+SECTION B – Regular Meetings – There shall be monthly periodic meetings of the Club at which time reports of the Committees shall be made and an opportunity shall be provided for discussion by the members of policies and activities of the Club.
+Regular monthly These meetings may occur at a physical location to be determined by the Board and/or electronically for the convenience of members.

 SECTION D – Conduct of Meetings – All meetings of the Club shall be conducted in accordance with the latest edition of Robert’s Rules of Order.